Bob Geldof live in Ottawa

 Sex, boom, bang: The closer

 What I am more confident of is that with an intro of “1976!” he played a song from the first Boomtown Rats LP, that I’d never heard him do live before, an early epic called: “Joey’s on the Street Again”.
-This was followed by a most astounding version of an early that has been in his concert rotation for a while: “Mary of the 4th Form.”
+This was followed by a most astounding version of an early song that has been in his concert rotation for a while: “Mary of the 4th Form.”

 This seems a good time to point out that Bob is really mesmerizing performer.
 I realize he basically looks like a mad professor now, but nevertheless, he still has a completely charismatic presence.
 He really seems to lose himself in each song, performing each with incredible passion that takes you along with him.
 Physically, he never seems tired.
 His voice has lost nothing of its range and power.